indradb/indradb/README.md

 ### RocksDB

-If you want to use the rocksdb-backed datastore, use the `rocksdb` subcommand.
-Supply the rocksdb database url via the command line. e.g.:
+If you want to use the rocksdb-backed datastore, use the `rocksdb` subcommand; e.g.:

 ```bash
 indradb-server rocksdb [/path/to/rocksdb.rdb] [options]